awesomeeng/zephjs/docs/API.md

 ## inline([disableShadowRoot]) ⇒ <code>void</code>
-Definition Method used to tell the ZephComponent that it should not create a shadowRoot when created and all the html work is going to be applied inline to the element.
+Definition Method used to tell the ZephComponent that it should not create a shadowRoot when created, and all the html work is going to be applied inline to the element.

 By default ZephJS creates a shadowRoot for each element that is of the custom component defined.
 The HTML and CSS of these elements is then placed into that shadowRoot to prevent them from leaking outside.
-However, in some cases the component doesnt want a shadowRoot and the html should be applied inline the element.
+However, in some cases the component doesn't want a shadowRoot and the html should be applied inline the element.

 Because there is no shadowRoot the HTML content is appended to the elements